dotbillu/slyme/README.md

   <h1>SLYME</h1>
 </div>

-**Slyme** is a high-performance, map-based social ecosystem designed for local community engagement.
-It transforms physical coordinates into digital hubs, allowing users to discover "MapRooms" and local "Gigs" in real-time.
+**Slyme** is a map-based social ecosystem designed for community engagement.
+It transforms physical coordinates into digital hubs, allowing users to discover "MapRooms" and local "Gigs" on their map.

 ---